FatinShadab/opencv-projects-python/README.md

 ### Object_Detection [learning resource]
 > This folder contains object detection including face detection examples.

+### VideoRecorder [learning resource]
+> Recorde videos (without audio) in specific resolution & fps than saves the video in local machine

 ### VIRTUAL_PAINT [Project]
 > Draw in a virtual canvas using this project [*** inspired by Murtaza's Workshop - Robotics and AI (youtube chennel)]